Skip to main content

 Frequently Asked Questions

-How much does Buildertrend cost per month?
+How much does Buildertrend cost in 2026?

 Does Buildertrend charge per user?